Advanced Angular: AI-Ready Architectures with Signals

 • Effects

-• @ngrx/entities
+• @ngrx/entity

-• Facades as central coordination points
+• Facades as the central integration point

-• Classic NgRx Store and Signals
+• The classic NgRx Store and signals

-• Token storage and token refresh strategies
+• Token storage and token refresh

 • Single sign-out